Shielding of rotor noise by plates and wings: Introduction

-We present here an analysis of far-field noise from a rotating source which is comparable in its methods to established theory for noise from rotating sources, and which compares well to full numerical evaluation.
-It should be useful to designers and researchers as a starting point for parametric studies of rotor positioning in new configurations.
+The motivation for the work in this paper is then the lack of a reliable model for shielding of noise from rotating sources in aeronautical applications.
+We present an analysis of far-field noise from a rotating source which replaces the point source approximation with the models normally used in established theory for noise from rotating sources.
+The result is an approximation which compares well to full numerical solution and should be useful to designers and researchers as a starting point for parametric studies of rotor positioning in new configurations.